LiamCahill/ObsidianGitBackup/LiAM/Journal/Dating/Fareena.md

 Accreditations intimidate me because I know that, statistically, women prefer men who are at least equal to them in terms of intelligence.
 Using standardized testing and diplomas from top universities as a marker for her intelligence, I would say I'm considerably out-classed, and thus going up to bat with one automatic strike.

 As a separate matter, she mentioned that she works for Senator Kirsten Gillabrand.
 Gillabrand is the Democratic Senator from Albany.
 Now, I know very little about her record or if Fareena completely aligns with her, to be fair.
-But I brings immediate concerns to my mind, as I question if that's already a nail in the coffin, in terms of Fareena and I being in agreement about politics.
+But it brings immediate concerns to my mind, as I question if that's already a nail in the coffin, in terms of Fareena and I being in agreement about politics.

+______
+Did I break one of the unspoken rules of the modern dating world?
+Did I message her too quickly?
+Is there no leeway for making a 'mistake' like that?
+What the hell.